 Taking in full-spectrum CBD oil will under no circumstances get you high.
 The reason is that the concentration of THC is a mere 0.3%- too little to make any difference.
 So why would you want to avoid THC, altogether?

 One of the common reasons has to do with drug tests.
-Most workplaces make it mandatory to surprise its employees with drug tests, out of the blue.
+Most workplaces make it mandatory to surprise their employees with drug tests, out of the blue.
 Now even though the THC content is low, it can still reach your metabolites or small molecules within your cells.
 Drug tests can sniff these out, and the result will be you failing your drug tests.

 To make matters worse, there still isn’t a regulation set in place when it comes to the labeling and manufacturing of hemp-derived CBD goods.
 This would mean that the THC content could even be higher than the permissible 0.3%, and this could land you in a lot of trouble.